Securon logo

 MARKINGS

-Look for 'E' (Economic Commission for Europe) or 'BSI' (British Standards Institute) approval symbols.
+Look for the 'E' (Economic Commission for Europe) approval symbol.

 Fraying & Fluffing